 As we discussed in #2 above, earth’s skin is constantly trying to return to a state of stability and health, which looks to our eye like a mature forest, tundra, grassland, etc—depending on the specific climate, geography/topography, and the creatures living above and below the soil surface.

-Perpetual Insult and InjuryThe above ground critter that has proven to be far and away the most destructive to soil and plant ecosystems is human beings.
-Using ever more brilliant and highly advanced technologies, we rip down forests in order to plant a few types of annual weedy grain plants.
+Perpetual damage and injury…The above ground critter that has proven to be far and away the most destructive to soil and plant ecosystems is human beings.
+Using ever more brilliant and highly advanced technologies, we rip down forests in order to plant a few types of annual weedy grain plants to feed ourselves.

-To maintain our position of ~2-3 on the plant succession scale, we till the soil a few times per year, which destroys the complex cities/civilizations of microbial life that the soil once harbored, especially the vast networks of mycorrhizal fungi.
+To maintain Stage 2-3 on the plant succession scale, we till the soil a few times per year, which destroys the complex cities/civilizations of microbial life that the soil once harbored, especially the vast networks of mycorrhizal fungi.
 We then add insult to injury by using:

 New York City was not built in a single year by a single person with a single skill set.
 Likewise, massively diverse sets of microorganisms are required to build the processes, structures, and networks necessary for healthy soil and plant systems.